 Through a contract with CenCal Health, Non-Emergency Accessible Transportation (NEAT) provides nearly 1,000 rides per month for low-income Medi-Cal residents to non-emergency medical appointments.

 This program is designed to provide subsidized transportation to urgently needed dialysis treatments, cancer treatments, and medical appointments to qualifying south coast residents.

 Who can use NEAT?
-Anyone with a valid CenCal Id number in need of transportation.
+Anyone with a valid CenCal Id number in need of transportation to medical appointments.

 When can I use NEAT?
 NEAT is only available Monday- Saturday from 8am-5pm

 Where can I use NEAT to?
-While riding NEAT, you are only able to ride to pre-approved CenCal locations.
+While riding NEAT, you are able to travel to medical appointments, including dental, pharmacy, counseling, and treatment centers.